 The Fantasy of Porn is Spilling Over Into Reality

-Men who watch porn excessively, or men with a true porn addiction can have an extremely difficult time metering their expectations of what sex ought to be like.
+Men who watch porn excessively, or men with true sex and porn addictions, can have an extremely difficult time metering their expectations of what sex ought to be like.
 Since so much porn is made by men, for men, the emphasis behind these video clips is merely “getting off.”
-There is no thought whatsoever given to what their partner may enjoy, how a real woman might react to this scene playing out in an actual bedroom, or indeed who the partner even is.
+There is no thought whatsoever given to what their partner may enjoy, how a real woman might react to this scene playing out in an actual bedroom, or who the partner even is.

-Taking this mindset out into the world, and trying to apply it to one’s own sex life is bound to leave men feeling unsatisfied, frustrated, and empty.
-So in a sense, they keep wanting more sex, because the sex they are having is not matching what they see in porn.
-There is no intimacy in porn, so there is no intimacy in the life of someone gripped by a porn addiction.
+Taking this mindset out into the world and trying to apply it to one’s own sex life is bound to leave men feeling unsatisfied, frustrated, and empty.
+So in a sense, they keep wanting more sex, because the sex they are having is not measuring up to what they see in porn.
+There is no intimacy in porn, so there is no intimacy in the life of someone gripped by porn addictions.
 You can’t get enough of what won’t satisfy you.